Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Linear Irreversible Thermodynamics

-Carnot efficiency, however, can only be reached in the quasistatic condition where the motor velocity is zero, and hence it does not deliver any work.
+Carnot efficiency, however, can only be reached in the quasistatic condition where the velocity of the Brownian motor is zero, and hence it does not deliver any work.
 In practice a motor, must perform finite work in a finite time.
-A more practical measure of the motor efficiency is the efficiency when it delivers maximum work.
+A more practical measure of the motor efficiency is the efficiency when it delivers maximum power.
 Curzon and Ahlborn~\cite{curzon75} claimed that the efficiency at maximum power $\eta^{\ast}$ is bounded by the Curzon-Ahlborn efficiency, $\eta^{\ast}_{max}=1-\sqrt{T_{2}/T_{1}}$, where $T_{1}>T_{2}$.
 The claim was found to be valid for thermal motors~\cite{vandenbroeck05}.
-Asfaw and Bekele~\cite{asfaw04} studied the efficiency at maximum power ($\eta^{\ast}$) of the BL motor and found that $\eta^{\ast}$ approaches $\eta^{\ast}_{max}$ as the temperature difference between the reservoirs $T_{1}-T_{2}=\Delta T \rightarrow 0$.
-However, their conclusions are not reliable since they used the overdamped model and also a different definition of work from the one used in the Carnot efficiency.
-In order to evaluate efficiency at maximum power, we must use the proper thermodynamic definition of work (Eq.~(\ref{eq:work})) and take into account the inertia of the Brownian particle into account.
+Using overdamped models, Asfaw and Bekele~\cite{asfaw04} studied the efficiency at maximum power ($\eta^{\ast}$) of the BL heat engine and found that $\eta^{\ast}$ approaches $\eta^{\ast}_{max}$ as the temperature difference between the reservoirs $T_{1}-T_{2}=\Delta T \rightarrow 0$.
+Apart from the fact that they used overdamped models, their definition of work was different from the the thermodynamic definition.
+In order to evaluate efficiency at maximum power, we must use the proper thermodynamic definition of work (Eq.~(\ref{eq:work})) and since heat flow via kinetic energy is the dominant source of heat transfer for the BL system, one must also take into account the inertia of the Brownian particle.

-Maximum power will be attained at a value of the load $F^{\ast}$ given by,
+Maximum power will be attained at a value of the load $F^{\ast}$ given by~ \cite{vandenbroeck05},

 Substituting the value of $F^{\ast}$ in Eq.~(\ref{eq:eff_linear}), we find that the efficiency at maximum power is given by,

 where,